education and libraries in prisons

-This program contributes to the education and preparation for socio-professional reintegration of over 42,000 inmates in the kingdom's 28 prisons.
+This program contributes to the education and preparation for socio-professional reintegration of nearly 50,000 prisoners.
 The aim is to improve the well-being of inmates and reduce violence and recidivism, particularly among young people aged 18 to 25, who make up 60% of the prison population.

 context